Tupiza is a very friendly, bustling city consisting of 25,000 individual, however still keeps close connections to its traditional roots.

 Places to See

 Things to see in this wonderful place include Plaza de la Madre, Iglesia Matriz, Plaza Obelisco, Plaza El Castillin, and Plaza A. Dominquez.
-The main plaza along with a water fountain being the center is the 2 blocks away from the market and is known as Plaza Principal.
+The main plaza along with a water fountain in the center is 2 blocks away from the market and is known as Plaza Principal.

-Lots of travelers around the globe choose Tupiza as their jump-off point for 4 days tours of the Salar de Uyuni.
-The majority consensus is that the vehicle used from this town is much safer, at the same time the tour are less touristy.
+Lots of travelers around the globe choose Tupiza as their jump-off point for 4-day tours of the Salar de Uyuni.
+The majority consensus is that the vehicle used from this town is much safer, and at the same time the tour is less touristy.

-To sum up, Tupiza is the lovely place bustling the city of around 25,000 people, however still keeps close connections to its original roots.
-Majority of the woman here still wear their traditional colors and dresses, and every people chews cocoa leaves.
+To sum up, Tupiza is a lovely place bustling with a city of around 25,000 people, however, it still keeps close connections to its original roots.
+The majority of the women here still wear their traditional colors and dresses, and every person chews cocoa leaves.
 The town was very safe throughout the day time and it is very easy for you to find your own way around town.
-Thus, if you are only looking for a place where you can find indigenous roots and lots of horses, there is only name you can count on, and that is going to this wonderful place – Tupiza, Boliva.
+Thus, if you are only looking for a place where you can find indigenous roots and lots of horses, there is only one name you can count on, and that is going to this wonderful place – Tupiza, Bolivia.